openshift/enhancements/enhancements/machine-api/opt-out-machine-health-checking.md

 Steps to reproduce:
 - Create cluster on AWS
 - Deploy ClusterAutoscaler to cluster
-- Deploy MahcineHealthCheck to cluster
+- Deploy MachineHealthCheck to cluster
 - Disable CVO
 - Remove the following section from the `openshift-machine-api-aws` credentials request
   - `kubectl edit credentialsrequests -n openshift-cloud-credential-operator openshift-machine-api-aws`